Skip to Main Content

 The collection of rare books in medicine and science at UBC has evolved for over a century and continues to grow with purchases from the Molly Kidd-Timbers endowment and by donations of personal collections, such as the recent acquisition of Dr. McLean's dermatology collection.

-For more information about the History of Science and Medicine in general, and other available resources at RBSC, please see the History of Medicine and Science LibGuide.
+For more information about the history of science and medicine in general, please see the guide below:

 Development of the collection

 There were two original phases in acquiring rare books in science and medicine.
-The first was the opening of the University of British Columbia under the first president, Dr. Frank Wesbrook (1868-1918).
-The second phase was the opening of Woodward Library with designated space, the Charles Woodward Memorial Room, for housing the “medical milestones”.
+The first was the opening of the UBC under the first president, Dr. Frank Wesbrook (1868-1918).
+The second phase was the opening of Woodward Library with designated space, the Charles Woodward Memorial Room, for housing the “medical milestones.”

 Sherrington's second gift was given to the University library in memoriam to Wesbrook, who had died in 1918.
 It is an incunabulum, Valla's Elegantiae Linguae Latinae Libri Sex (1476), and is annotated with fists and contemporaneous marginalia in red.
 William Gibson, who was a pupil of Sherrington’s, brought it back with him on his return to Canada in 1938.